singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 ---
 layout: post
-title: >-
-  How to validate your request parameters easily | Using middleware in node.js using JOI/ AJV
+title: How to validate your request parameters easily | Using middleware in node.js
 date: 2019-07-05T15:55:00.000Z
 description: >-
-  Validate your request parameters using a validator middleware that can be plugged into any Nodejs/ Express application.
+  Validate your request parameters using a validator middleware that can be plugged into any Nodejs/ Express application or using JOI or AJV.
 published: true
 image: 'https://i.imgur.com/4BWtPKb.png'
 tags: